 Marriage License Bureau

-After a marriage license has been obtained, the marriage ceremony can be performed.
-A brief civil ceremony can be performed by a Deputy Clerk at any of the Marriage License Offices.
+After a marriage license has been obtained, the marriage ceremony can be performed on or after the effective date.
+A brief civil ceremony can be performed by a Deputy Clerk at the Central Marriage License Bureau located at Overtown Transit Village South, 601 NW 1 Court, Suite 1900, Miami, Florida 33136, or at any of the Marriage License Offices.

 The marriage ceremony must be performed within 60 days of the issuance of the license.
-After the marriage ceremony, the marriage license must be returned to the Miami-Dade County Marriage License Bureau.
+After the marriage ceremony, the original marriage license must be returned to the Miami-Dade County Marriage License Bureau within ten (10) days.

-When applying for a marriage license both bride and groom must apply in person.
-If one or more of the applicants are minors, under 18 years of age, additional requirements apply.
+When applying for a marriage license both spouses must be present.
+If one or both of the applicants are minors, under 18 years of age, additional requirements apply.

 - All U.S. citizens and residents must provide their Social Security Number.

-- Non-U.S. Citizens may provide one of the following valid Identifications: Alien Registration Card, US State issued Driver’s License, or Passport if they do not have a Social Security Number.
+- Non-U.S. citizens may provide an Alien Registration Card, U.S. State issued Driver’s License, or Passport number if Social Security Number has not been issued.

-- If either applicant has been previously married, the exact date of the last divorce, death or annulment must be provided.
-If the divorce took place in Miami-Dade County go to the Family Online Case Search and view the docket link for final judgment date which is date of divorce.
+- If either applicant has been previously married, they must provide the exact date of the last divorce, death or annulment.
+If the divorce took place in Miami-Dade County go to the Family Online Case Search and view the docket link for the divorce final judgment date.